NC State Extension Publications

 • Decaying plant residue aids in the development of soil structure, which helps the soil absorb and hold water.

-Deep tillage methods such as subsoiling can improve infiltration and root penetration because of the soil loosening that occurs deep in the soil profile.
+Deep tillage methods such as subsoiling can improve infiltration and root penetration by loosening the soil deep in the soil profile.
 In-row subsoiling leaves plant residue on the soil surface.

-• These tillage methods (Figure 3) leave bare soil exposed to rainfall at the surface.
-As discussed earlier, this can lead to problems with crusting, and thus, poor emergence, poor stand, decreased water infiltration, and loss of nutrients and topsoil due to runoff and erosion.
-Even without crusting, loose soil exposed at the surface is susceptible to erosion
+These tillage methods leave bare soil exposed to rainfall at the surface (Figure 5).
+This can lead to problems with crusting, poor emergence, poor stand, decreased water infiltration, and loss of nutrients and topsoil from runoff and erosion.
+Even without crusting, loose soil exposed at the surface is susceptible to erosion.

-The acts of tilling, planting, spraying, and harvesting crops obviously require that equipment such as tractors and combines traffic the field.
-Tires cause compaction below the soil surface due to the weight and pressure applied at this soil/tire interface.
-Up to 85 percent of the soil surface can be trafficked in one season, leading to significant reductions in yield due to water stress caused by root-limiting conditions associated with compaction.
-[For more information on the effects of traffic on soil compaction, see Managing Equipment Traffic to Limit Soil Compaction (AG-439-72W)].
+Controlled Traffic: The acts of tilling, planting, spraying, and harvesting crops obviously require equipment such as tractors and combines to move through the field.
+Tires cause compaction below the soil surface from the weight and pressure applied at this soil/tire interface.
+Up to 85% of the soil surface can be affected in one season, which leads to significant reductions in yield due to water stress caused by the root-limiting conditions associated with compaction.
+For more information on the effects of traffic on soil compaction, see Managing Equipment Traffic to Limit Soil Compaction (AG-439-72).

 Summary